BSVino/Blender/README.md

 * A 'Lock camera to view' option.
 * An FPS style WASD camera, perhaps with Q and E for rolling. [(Some Python code for it)](http://www.mail-archive.com/bf-committers@blender.org/msg06611.html)
 * Canceling extrude should leave the mesh unchanged and not leave duplicate geometry.
+* The functionality of the "Origin" button on the toolbar does not appear to exist in the "Object" menu.
+* The 3D cursor is an advanced feature and should be hidden by default.

 ### Workflow Improvement Wishlist